Mental wellness is everybody’s business

 Self-awareness helps support others

-For Kim Moffat, a counsellor for Canadian Suicide Prevention Services and former counsellor for Manitoba’s Farm and Rural Support Services, a change in performance is one of the primary ways of recognizing someone might be suffering mental strain.
+For Kim Hyndman-Moffat, crisis counsellor and facilitator for In the Know Mental Health Literacy Program, change in performance is one of the primary ways of recognizing someone might be suffering mental strain.

 Help lines and other resources … can be valuable tools for those initiating a conversation.